Ameni-BenJeddou/Phoenix-games-backend-publishing-pltform-trial/To_Gabriel.md

 First I created the command structure : this is how we will map our json command into an object for manipulation.

+I created the base structure for the endpoint and the three functions where I will implement the command processing logic.

+The endpoint accepts multiple commands so i probably will need to consider how i will ensure the handling of correct and incorrect commands (bad types or bad user id).

+For now this will do.
+My next step is going to be implementing tests to get a better vision of how the logic will look like.